aryaxt/iOS-Slide-Menu/README.md

 When set to YES user can swipe to open the menu

 When set to NO swipe is disabled, and use can only open the menu using the UIBarButtonItem added to the navigationBar
+######panGestureSideOffset
+This property allows you to limit the gesture to the sides of the view.
+For instance setting this value to 50 means touches are limited to 50 pixels to the right and 50 pixels to the left of the view.
+This could be useful if you are expecting slide-to-delete functionality on UITableViews.

+Default value of panGestureSideOffset is set to 0.
+Setting panGestureSideOffset to 0 means touches are detected in the whole view if enableSwipeGesture is set to true.
+###### enableShadow
+A boolean that allows you to turn shadow on/off.
+On default shadow is set to true
 ###### rightMenu
 The viewController of the right menu in the navigationController
 ###### leftMenu